New Jersey / Essex County

 Healthcare

-Verona residents have convenient access to quality healthcare, with major hospitals such as Mountainside Medical Center and Clara Maass Medical Center located nearby.
-The area enjoys a high rate of health insurance coverage at over 95% and offers nearly three physicians per 1,000 residents.
-This ensures timely medical care and comprehensive health services for families and individuals.
+Verona residents have access to quality healthcare, with major hospitals like Mountainside Medical Center and Clara Maass Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.9 per 1,000 people and 95.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals